 - 1. Be enrolled or accepted for enrollment in an eligible curriculum program at Martin Community College; - 2.
 Be a citizen or an eligible non-citizen of the United States with a valid Social Security Number; - 3.
 Be an undergraduate student who has not previously received a bachelor's degree; - 4.
 Demonstrate financial need; - 5.
-Have a high school diploma or GED certificate; - 6.
+Have a high school diploma, GED or HiSET certificate, or Adult High School Diploma; - 6.
 Be making satisfactory progress in the course of study being pursued; - 7.
 Not be in default on a Federal Perkins Loan (formerly NDSL) or a Student Loan (formerly Guaranteed Student Loan) and not owe a refund of federal funds at any institution; - 8.
 Meet any applicable program or degree-specific criteria;